bbilly1/wp-spider/README.md

     * example: `https://www.example.com/wp-content/uploads/` for a default wordpress installation.
 * *valid_img_mime*  : A comma separated list of image [MIME types](https://www.iana.org/assignments/media-types/media-types.xhtml#image) you want to consider as a image to check for its existence.
 An easy way to exclude files like PDFs or other media files.
     * example: `image/jpeg, image/png`
-* *top_nav_class*   : The CSS class of the top nav bar so the script doesn't have to recheck these links again for every page.
+* *top_nav_class*   : The CSS class of the top nav bar so the script doesn't have to re-check these links over and over for every page.
     * example: `top-nav-class`
 * *footer_class*    : The CSS class of the footer, to avoid rechecking these links for every page.
     * example: `footer-class`